-- Current date (excluding year), day, and time when the phone is idle - Number dialed when making calls - Duration of calls (call timer) - Number (and name if programmed) of the extension calling when receiving an intercom call or transferred call - Number (and name if programmed) of an extension returning a transferred call when no one answers at the destination extension - Caller ID number (or name) of calling party, if applicable - Programming messages and prompts when in programming mode - "AA," "VMS," or "DXD" when a call is transferred from a PARTNER Attendant, a voice messaging system, or the Direct Extension Dial feature, respectively.
-"Transfer from AA," "Transfer from VMS," or "Transfer from DXD" if a call is returning to your extension after an unsuccessful transfer by a PARTNER Attendant, a voice messaging system, or the Direct Extension Dial feature, respectively. - "Wake Up" on the display of users receiving a wake up call - When you are entering an account code, the account code being entered - When you are in Telephone Programming mode, the current line assignment, feature code, or Speed Dial number (if any) of a button displays when the button is pressed.
+- Current date (excluding year), day, and time when the phone is idle - Number dialed when making calls - Duration of calls (call timer) - Number (and name if programmed) of the extension calling when receiving an intercom call or transferred call - Number (and name if programmed) of the extension returning a transferred call when no one answers at the destination extension - Programming messages and prompts when in programming mode - "AA" or "VMS" when a call is transferred from a PARTNER Attendant or the voice messaging system.
+"Transfer from AA" or "Transfer from VMS" if a call is returning to your extension after an unsuccessful transfer by a PARTNER Attendant or the voice messaging system. - "Wake Up" on the display of users receiving a wake up call. - When you are entering an account code, the account code being entered - When you are in Telephone Programming mode, the current line assignment, feature code, or Speed Dial number (if any) of a button displays when the button is pressed.
 "Blank" displays if nothing is programmed.